 The only way to know for sure how much to give your dog is to check with your vet.
 They can tell you based on your specific dog how much they can have.

-And always check with your vet before introducing a new food to a dog that has health issues.
+And always check with your vet before introducing new food to a dog that has health issues.

 Best way to introduce pumpkin to your dog’s diet

-If you add it slowly, you should be able to avoid any stomach upset.
+By adding plain pumpkin to your dog’s diet slowly, you should be able to avoid any stomach upset.

-Proper way to prepare pumpkin for dogs
+The proper way to prepare pumpkin for dogs